lagom/lagom/docs/manual/scala/guide/cluster/DomainModelling.md

 }
 ```

-Next, it must be initialized on the `ClusterSharding`.
-Lagom provides an instance through dependency injection.
-This should be done only once and is tipically done in the `LagomApplication`.
+Finally, initialize the Aggregate on the `ClusterSharding` using the `typedKey` and the `behavior`.
+Lagom provides an instance of the `clusterSharding` extension through dependency injection for you convenience.
+Initializing an entity should be done only once and, in the case of Lagom Aggregates it is tipically done in the `LagomApplication`:

 ```scala
 abstract class ShoppingCartApplication(context: LagomApplicationContext)